 Note that this installation approach is using GitHub anonymous connection, thus subject to rate limiting.
 To remove the limit, set the GITHUB_TOKEN environment variable to one of your GitHub tokens.

-To ensure there is no versioning mismatch, you can use a specific version of Sireum, by replacing master with a release version (> 4.202211*) or commit tip SHA (without the 4. prefix) listed at https://github.com/sireum/init/releases in the command line above.
+To use a specific version of Sireum, replace master with a release version (> 4.202211*) or commit tip SHA (without the 4. prefix) listed at https://github.com/sireum/init/releases in the command line above.

 Git Source Distribution